 - lags

-Integer vectors with the lags associated with the input variable.
+Integer vector with the lag(s) associated with the input variable.

 - inf_crit